krateng/maloja/README.md

 4) Various folders have `.info` files with more information on how to use their associated features.

 5) If you'd like to implement anything on top of Maloja, visit `/api_explorer`.

+6) To backup your data, run

+		maloja backup

+or, to only backup essential data (no artwork etc)

+		maloja backup -l minimal

 ## How to scrobble